Tubal Ligation and Sterilization

 • Supporting your family planning: Rush providers understand how personal and emotional it may be for you to consider sterilization options.
 We will explain all aspects of the procedure, recovery and risk factors with compassion and confidentiality in a supportive setting.

-• Family planning specialists available: At Rush University Medical Center, we offer family planning specialists — OB-GYNs specially trained in comprehensive birth control methods.
+• Family planning specialists available: At Rush University Medical Center, we offer family planning services — OB-GYNs specially trained in comprehensive birth control methods.
 Particularly if you are considering tubal ligation unrelated to pregnancy or if you have more complex health needs, you may consider meeting with a family planning specialist for expert care.